NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/devices/FlashingCertificate/CLI.rst.txt

    Instead, :ref:`use nRF Connect for Desktop to provision your certificates <devices-provisioning-certificate-desktop>` and then :ref:`program the firmware <program-the-firmware>`.

-To provision the device certificate using CLI, you must have `Segger JLink <https://www.segger.com/downloads/jlink/>`_ installed in your path.
+First, make sure you have `Segger JLink <https://www.segger.com/downloads/jlink/>`_ installed in your path.

-Use the CLI to provision the device certificates:
+To provision the device certificates using the CLI, run the following command:

 .. parsed-literal::
    :class: highlight